M6 Lune Gorge structures

 The eight bridges that carry the M6 and A685 over the Lune Gorge in Cumbria are rapidly reaching the end of their serviceable life.

-We’re going to carry out essential maintenance to improve the lifespan of these bridges, so they can continue to serve as a vital connection between the north and south of the United Kingdom.
+We’re going to carry out essential maintenance to improve the lifespan of these bridges.
+This means they'll continue to provide a vital connection between the north and south of the United Kingdom.

 The scheme is all within a six-mile stretch of the M6 motorway between junctions 37 and 38.
 Seven of the bridges support the M6 itself, while the other carries the A685 over it.